 Treeve, Michelle (Michelle P. Brown).
-Eadfrith: Scribe of Lindisfarne (a historical novel by the preeminent Lindisfarne Gospels’ scholar and former Curator of Medieval Manuscripts at The British Library).
+Eadfrith: Scribe of Lindisfarne (a historical novel by the preeminent Lindisfarne Gospels’ scholar and former Curator of Illuminated Manuscripts at The British Library).

 Wallace-Hadrill, J. M. Bede’s Ecclesiastical History of the English People: A Historical Commentary.
 Oxford, UK: Clarendon Press, 1998, 2001 reprint.